 - Drag the popup slider to set the ceiling.
 The main slider can never exceed it.

-Three preset slots let you jump to a stored volume with a single click.
+Six preset slots let you jump to a stored volume with a single click.
+They sit just below the volume slider, arranged in a compact grid.

 - Clear a preset.
-Right-click and choose Clear.
+Right-click a preset and choose Clear.

 Presets are stored in settings.json and persist across launches.